llm-bible/llm-bible.github.io/_publications/jentzsch2023chatgpt.markdown

 ---
 layout: publication
-title: Chatgpt Is Fun, But It Is Not Funny!
-Humor Is Still Challenging Large Language Models
+title: 'Chatgpt Is Fun, But It Is Not Funny!
+Humor Is Still Challenging Large Language Models'
 authors: Jentzsch Sophie, Kersting Kristian
 conference: "Arxiv"
 year: 2023